Best Tires for Driving in the Snow – 5 Best Snow Tires

 Bridgestone

 With four main grooves to channel snow, Bridgestone’s Blizzak WS-80 tires perform exceptionally well on slush and ice.
 These tires excel when conditions are snowy, but if you happen to cross some cleared pavement, the Blizzaks will underperform.
-For drivers who begin to see ice and snow on the road in November and see no end of it until March or April, the Blizzaks are a necessity.
+For drivers who begin to see ice and snow on the road in November and see no end to it until March or April, the Blizzaks are a necessity.
 The grip on these babies will astound you when you make the switch.
 However, be warned that the Blizzaks tend to wear down fairly fast.
 This is especially true when you hit more pavement that is dry than snow-covered roads.
 Still, the Blizzak’s have a great price on them for what you get.

 Pros

-• Price: More affordable than competing snow tires.
+• Price: more affordable than competing snow tires.

 Cons